Bring a Book to Life

 Draw pictures of your children’s favorite book characters and cut them out to make puppets.
 Use the puppets to act out a scene together.
 Bringing the story to life through dramatic play and retelling the story themselves helps children better understand character development and the storytelling process.

 Create a Word Jar

-Reading new words is exciting for children!
-As you come across new words, write them down on a piece of paper and then flip to a children’s dictionary to write their definition on the other side.
-Collect these new vocabulary words in a 'word jar'.
+Reading new words are exciting for children!
+As you come across new words, write them down on a piece of paper and then flip through a children’s dictionary to write their definition on the other side.
+Collect these new vocabulary words in a Word Jar.
 At dinner, pick new words and make sentences out loud together.
-Build on this activity by drawing pictures depicting the new words to extend learning.
+Build on this activity by drawing pictures depicting the new word to extend learning.